yochaigal/cairn/resources/monsters/griffon.md

 - Ravenous hybrids, with the head and wings of an eagle and the lower body of a lion.
 - Can be used as mounts if taken young and properly trained.
-- Fly and attack at astonishing speeds, diving in scoop up their prey.
+- Fly and attack at astonishing speeds, diving in to scoop up their prey.
 - **Critical Damage**: Tears flesh and bone from its victim with its razor-sharp beak.